-Before the Workshop
+Before the Performance

-1. Familiarize your students with the synopsis, characters, and themes of Hamlet.
-Discuss with your class their expectations of Hamlet on stage and in your classroom.

-2. Examine the major themes of the play as they are discussed in this guide.
+- 1. Familiarize your students with the synopsis, characters, and themes of Hamlet.
+Discuss with your class their expectations of Hamlet on stage and in your classroom. - 2.
+Examine the major themes of the play as they are discussed in this guide.
 For each theme, have the students list examples from their own lives and from the world around them.
-Prepare the students to look for these themes in the production.

-3. Refer to Shakespeare's Plot Model to the right to discuss the parts of a play: Exposition (Beginning), Rising Action, Climax (Middle), Falling Action, and Resolution (Ending).
+Prepare the students to look for these themes in the production. - 3.
+Refer to Shakespeare's Plot Model to the right to discuss the parts of a play: Exposition (Beginning), Rising Action, Climax (Middle), Falling Action, and Resolution (Ending).
 Can they identify what parts of Hamlet would fit into this model?

-4. After the workshop, your class will have the opportunity to ask the artists from Kentucky Shakespeare a question.
-Have your students come up with questions they might want to ask about Shakespeare, what it is like to be an actor and have a career in the arts, or Hamlet.
+with questions they might want to ask about Shakespeare, what it is like to be an actor and have a career in the arts, or Hamlet.
 Write them down so they won't forget!